The Lose Weight Diet Blog

 1. There is a celebrity involved.

-If you see some type of ad for a fitness product, and there is a celebrity using it, endorsing it, or even just hanging around drinking coffee in the background… this product is crap.
+If you see some type of ad for a fitness product, and there is a celebrity using it, endorsing it, or even just hanging around drinking coffee in the background… the potential for this product to suck is typically higher than usual in my opinion.

 2. The term “washboard abs” makes an appearance.